 Before she gets the chance however, they’re interrupted by the arrival of a massive armored car.
 As the mystery man and Nanami take off, Tony’s personal computer detects a radioactive signature coming from the spunky reporter.
 It turns out that she accidentally acquired the Plutonium.
 With the thugs fully aware of their screw-up, they proceed to hunt her down as she flees for her life.

-Nagato manages to deliver a key assist by sacrificing his motorcycle.
-The explosion creates enough detail for Iron Man to pick up the armored vehicle and bring its rampage to an end with a powerful Repulsor Beam.
+Nagato then manages to deliver a key assist by sacrificing his motorcycle.
+The resulting explosion creates enough detail for Iron Man to pick up the armored vehicle and bring its rampage to an end with a powerful Repulsor Beam.
 However, Nanami’s not out of trouble yet as Cancer returns to retrieve the Plutonium.

 After saving her life and informing her that she’s unintentionally carrying the Plutonium, Iron Man engages Cancer and manages to best the robotic beast.
 The fight concludes with our Armored Avenger tossing the creature into the sky and blasting it with a pair of Repulsor Beams.